reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 }
 ```

-Modifying the hook arguments after the hook call can cause issues, so it's important to avoid doing that.
+If you were to mutate the hooks arguments, the custom hook's memoization will become incorrect,  so it's important to avoid doing that.

 ```js {4}
 style = useIconStyle(icon);         // `style` is memoized based on `icon`